owncloud/ocis/ocis/deployment/ocis_keycloak.md

   OCIS_DOCKER_TAG=
   # Domain of oCIS, where you can find the frontend.
 Defaults to "ocis.owncloud.test"
   OCIS_DOMAIN=
   # ownCloud Web openid connect client id.
-Defaults to "ocis-phoenix"
+Defaults to "ocis-web"
   OCIS_OIDC_CLIENT_ID=

   ### Keycloak ###